Sam-Kaushik242/weatherapp/README.md

 A simple Weather App built with React.js that allows users to check the current weather and forecast for a location.

+## Demo

+You can see a live demo of the isometric social media buttons [here](https://weatherapp0000.netlify.app).

 ## Features

 - Current weather information display